-We’re happy to announce Digital Asset Management (DAM) support for Amazon S3 and Cloudinary within CloudCannon for all users, and Tenovos support for users on our Enterprise plans.
+We’re happy to announce Digital Asset Management (DAM) support for Amazon S3, Google Cloud Storage buckets, and Cloudinary within CloudCannon for all users, and Tenovos support for users on our Enterprise plans.
 CloudCannon is proudly Git-powered (with Git LFS support), which is ideal for almost all the files that comprise a static site, but Git repositories aren’t always the best place for large volumes of media assets.
 Git repository sizes are commonly limited to around 2GB, which can pretty quickly be filled with high-resolution images, video, and large documents.

 Many agency clients with in-house marketing teams will require centralized and easily accessible asset storage.
 Digital agencies themselves are likely beneficiaries of a well-planned DAM setup, as brand-approved assets will be more readily available for web development projects.

-If you’re wondering what the big deal is, and why brands are turning to DAM systems like S3, Cloudinary, and Tenovos, read on.
+If you’re wondering what the big deal is, and why brands are turning to DAM systems like S3, Google Cloud Storage, Cloudinary, and Tenovos, read on.

 Digital Asset Management solutions help companies organize, store, and retrieve their digital assets, manage rights and permissions, and establish meaningful connections between disparate files.